Peace of mind is one of the top goals of most people, even though they might not be aware that this is their goal.

-Peace of mind is a state of mental and emotional calmness, with no worries, fears or stress.
+- Peace of mind is a state of mental and emotional calmness, with no worries, fears or stress.

 Such peaceful moments are not so rare.
-You have experienced them in the past, at times when you were engaged in some kind of an absorbing or interesting activity.
-Here are a few examples:
+You have experienced them in the past, at times, when you were engaged in some kind of an absorbing or interesting activity.

-- Being absorbed in reading a book.
+- Tranquility fills you when you are absorbed in reading an interesting book.